aaronmelton/VRFSearchTool/README.md

    `routers.txt` file using the username and password provided by the user.
-   Using the `show run | include crypto keyring` command, the application will collect all the VRFs configured on each router and write them to the `index.txt` file.
+   Using the `show run | include crypto keyring` command, the application will collect all the VRFs configured on each router and write them to the `index.txt.tmp` file.
+9. Removing all the unnecessary information from the `index.txt.tmp` file, the application will copy the VRF Name, Customer Peer IP and Local Peer IP (seperated by commas) into an `index.txt` file.
+The application will then remove the temporary file, `index.txt.tmp`  Return to Step 2.
    Note: If the `index.txt` file already exists, it will be overwritten during this step.
-9. The application will remove all unnecessary information written to this file and alphabetize the results based on VRF name.
-The application will then close the file.
-Return to Step 2.
 10. The application will display instructions for the use of the `routers.txt` file.
 The application will also create an example file and place it in its parent directory end exit (END).